 - Custom filters

 You can savage SEO juice by redirecting non-existing 404 pages on your site to relevant URLs with 301 redirects.
-This plugin makes it easier to manage dead links and redirect them to active pages.

 12. Schema and Structured Data for WP and AMP

 Instead of indexing the page as it is and hoping the search engine crawlers get the context right, Shema markup helps search engines better understand a page’s content.